SemiSim/SemiSim/Data/parse_v4.py.md

 _dssp.mmcif *removed
 _biogrid.tsv (individual protein) *fixed

-Each parser is implemented in its own function for clarity and extensibility:) makes it much easier to add more parsing functions on as I go.
-I can annotate it when i have the final code up so we all know exactly what's doing what and why
+Each parser is implemented in its own function for clarity and extensibility makes it much easier to add more parsing functions

 Need to install Biopython & MD Analysis (optional-ish fallback)
 ```bash